webqit/webflo/README.md

        </body>
    </html>
   ```

+  The data obtained above is simply sent into the loaded HTML document instance as `document.state.page`.
+This makes it globally accessible to embedded scripts and rendering logic!
+(Details in [Rendering and Templating](#rendering-and-templating).)

   > **Note**
-  > <br>Nested routes may not always need to have an equivalent `index.html` file; they automatically inherit one from their parent or ancestor.
+  > <br>Nested routes may not always need to have an equivalent `index.html` file; Webflo makes do with one from parent or ancestor.

 #### Client-Side: Navigation Responses